zuozhenggh/learning-library/data-management-library/mysql/heatwave-cloud-analytics/oke/oke.md

-# Create compartment
+# Create Oracle Kubernetes Engine

 ## Introduction

+**Oracle Container Engine for Kubernetes (OKE)** is an Oracle-managed container orchestration service that can reduce the time and cost to build modern cloud native applications.
+Unlike most other vendors, Oracle Cloud Infrastructure provides Container Engine for Kubernetes as a free service that runs on higher-performance, lower-cost compute shapes.

 Before you start to provision any OCI resources, it is a good practice to create a **compartment** as an isolated environment for your work.
-In this lab, we will create a compartment for all the OCI resources required to host our PHP application as well as MySQL HeatWave cluster
+In this lab, we will create a compartment for all the OCI resources required to host the various open-source tools as well as MySQL HeatWave cluster

 Estimated Time: 2 minutes